bommbomm34/latindefense/HELP.md

 You become four options to select.
 The options will be in your selected language (or English, if your language is not available).
 You also see a latin word over the options.
 You need to click on the right translation.
 If you get it right, denar will be added, otherwise, you lose denar.
 You can see the feedback (RIGHT or WRONG) under the options.
 The game has totally 2810 vocabs.
 Your vocab state will be resetted, if you change the language or finish the vocabs.
 You can see the amount of cards you can review today at the bottom right corner.
 The game uses a simplified version of the SM-2 algorithm.

-**WARNING: The vocabs of German and Turkish are translated automatically.
-The translations could be wrong.
-If you see translation mistakes, please open an issue.
-Translations in other languages then English could be longer than the English ones.
-The translated word will be shortened with a dot if it exceeds the maximum word size.
-Sometimes, your clicked option can be true, but the game can it recognize as false.
+**WARNING: Sometimes, your clicked option can be true, but the game can it recognize as false.
 This can be, because the vocabs were automatically generated.
 The vocabs are provided WITHOUT ANY KIND OF WARRANTY.**

 ## Map